TrellixVulnTeam/swahilipython_SCMU/Doc/library/nntplib.rst

    .. versionadded:: 3.2

    .. versionchanged:: 3.4
-      The class now supports hostname check with :attr:`ssl.SSLContext.check_hostname` and *Server Name Indication* (see
+      The kundi now supports hostname check with :attr:`ssl.SSLContext.check_hostname` and *Server Name Indication* (see
       :data:`ssl.HAS_SNI`).

 .. exception:: NNTPError

-   Derived from the standard exception :exc:`Exception`, this is the base class for all exceptions raised by the :mod:`nntplib` module.
-Instances of this class have the following attribute:
+   Derived kutoka the standard exception :exc:`Exception`, this is the base kundi for all exceptions raised by the :mod:`nntplib` module.
+Instances of this kundi have the following attribute:

    .. attribute:: response